Tour de France: 1998–2011

 Over the next few years, a new star in Alberto Contador came onto the scene; however, during the 2007 edition, a veteran Danish rider, Michael Rasmussen, was in the maillot jaune late in the Tour, in position to win, when his own team sacked him for a possible doping infraction; this allowed the rising star Contador to ride mistake-free for the remaining stages to win his first.
 2008 saw a Tour where so many riders were doping that, when it went ten days without a single doping incident, it became news.
 It was during this Tour that a UCI official was quoted as saying, "These guys are crazy, and the sooner they start learning, the better."
 Roger Legeay, a Directeur Sportif for one of the teams noted how riders were secretly and anonymously buying doping products on the internet.
 Like Greg LeMond at the beginning of the EPO era, 2008 winner Carlos Sastre was a rider who went his entire career without a single doping incident and between approximately 1994 and 2011 this was the only Tour to have a winner with a clear biological passport.
 2009 saw the return of Lance Armstrong and, strangely, after Contador was able to defeat his teammate, the Danish National Anthem was mistakenly played.
 No Danish rider was in contention in 2009, and Rasmussen, the only Danish rider capable of winning the Tour during this era, was not even in the race.
 Another rider absent was Floyd Landis, who had asked Armstrong to get him back on a team to ride the Tour once more, but Armstrong refused because Landis was a convicted doper.
 Landis joined OUCH, an American continental team, and not long after this initiated contact with USADA to discuss Armstrong.

 In 2011, Cadel Evans became the first Australian to win the Tour after coming up just short several times in the previous few editions.
-Very early in his career while making the transition from mountain biking to pro cycling, Evans met with Armstrong's doctor Michele Ferrari one time, but he never again had professional contact with him.

 The 2012 Tour de France was won by the first British rider to ever win the Tour, Bradley Wiggins, while finishing on the podium just behind him was Chris Froome, who along with Contador became the next big stars to attempt to contest the giants of Anquetil, Merckx, Hinault, Indurain and Armstrong.